 - SLOWS DOWN EATING - Slows Rapid Eating, Reduces Vomiting, Improves Digestion, aids in weight management.

-If you want to slow down your dog from gobbling up their food too quickly and eliminate the gas issue, the Nearest Pet Brands slow feed bowl is the best option.
+If you want to slow down your dog from gobbling up their food too quickly and eliminate the gas issue, the Nearest Pet Brands slow feed bowl (link to Amazon) is the best option.

 On average, many customers who used this bowl said that their dogs went from eating two cups of food in 30 seconds to 2 minutes.
 They were also commented that the bowl is sturdy and fits perfectly in most elevated feeders.